Mastodon

 From the New York Times bestselling author of the Nevernight Chronicle, Jay Kristoff, comes the first book of an astonishing illustrated dark fantasy saga.

-Buy the Book: Amazon*
+Buy the Book at: Amazon*

-A Tale of Blood and Darkness ♦ Jay Kristoff*
+Empire of the Vampire ♦ Jay Kristoff

 Opinion